 She says that if you eat pecans or walnuts, which are also high in tannins, with your main meal - chicken, red meat, or even on bread - that will remove the tannin in the red wine.
 Now is that just the taste or will it work for us too?
 Sounds the wrong way around...tannin and more tannin!

 And this video "What are Tannins" by Daniel Delaney - it is just too much fun!
 I know ... we don't get to drink red wine.
 Well some of us don't.

 He says that Pinot Noir and Sangiovese grapes are the lowest in Tannins.
 If that helps at all!

 I say avoid your food triggers at all costs.
 But if you don't know them yet doing an elimination diet is a good place to start.

 And the other thing that got mentioned again and again in the Migraine World Summit was making different lifestyle choices and being proactive.

 Studies say that biofeedback is one of the most effective ways for us migraineurs to be proactive and avoid the next attack.
 Prevention, prevention, prevention!

-Use the comment box below to tell us about your own triggers and if tannins are a migraine food trigger for you.
+Tell us about your own triggers and if tannins are a migraine food trigger for you.
+Tell me in Facebook.